-- Take immediate action to reduce the risk of multiple captures reoccurring. - Contact vessel manager and/or DWG Environmental Liaison Officer for advice and report seabird triggers in real time or ASAP (within 24hrs) as advised below in Part 4.
+- Take immediate action to reduce the risk of multiple captures reoccurring. - Contact vessel manager and/or DWC Environmental Liaison Officer for advice and report seabird triggers in real time or ASAP (within 24 hours) as advised in Part 4.

 Lighting